Skip to content

 November to February: The Sweet Spot for Budget-Conscious Visitors

 Here's the critical timing note on budget: December and early January spike hard on accommodation, particularly anywhere near South Mumbai and Bandra.
 Shift your dates to November or February and you get nearly identical weather with 20–35% lower hotel rates — that gap is real and consistent.
-The Christmas–New Year fortnight is when Mumbai prices behave like a European capital.
+The Christmas–New Year fortnight is when Mumbai hotel prices behave like a European capital.
 The weeks either side of it do not.

 One practical detail worth knowing: early mornings in January can feel surprisingly cool, especially if you're heading to Sanjay Gandhi National Park on the city's northern edge.
 A light layer isn't dramatic packing advice — it's genuinely useful for pre-dawn or post-sunset outings there.